AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 [Crafting effective prompts](/help/user-guide/effective-prompts.md) is an important part of the generation process in [!DNL Create].
 To create new content or generate variants of content, write a prompt that describes the content (or experience) you intend to generate.

-Write prompts, add Parameters, and use guided prompt suggestions from within the prompt drawer, then click **Generate**.
+Write prompts, add Parameters, and use guided prompt suggestions from within the prompt drawer, then click **[!UICONTROL Generate]**.

 See [Effective prompts](/help/user-guide/effective-prompts.md).

 ### Parameters

 In the prompt drawer, you can add _Parameters_ such as Brands, Products, and Personas (all brand references) or Content (images) to shape the generated experience.
 These added parameters inject [Brand references](/help/user-guide/references/overview.md) and images into the generation process, ensuring that the content is customized to align with a brand's comprehensive identity and using applicable imagery.
-Adding Brand references to your GenStudio, and using them during the content generation process, is highly recommended as they greatly enhance the creation of suitable on-brand content.
+Adding Brand references to your GenStudio, and using them during the content generation process, is recommended as they greatly enhance the creation of suitable on-brand content.

 ### Brand validation